 - Education and Alzheimer’s: There is no apparent reason why fewer years of formal education are linked to an increased risk of Alzheimer’s and other dementias, but some scientists think the brain uses different channels of neurons when developing Alzheimer’s and other dementias.

 - Traumatic Brain Injury: Alzheimer’s disease and other dementia diseases are more likely to occur in people with moderate or severe brain injury, such as a blow to the head or a skull injury that causes amnesia or loss of consciousness for more than 30 minutes.

 Protecting seniors from abuse is crucial since they are regarded as one of society’s most valuable assets.
 It can be a rewarding experience to provide care for a family member with Alzheimer’s.
 It’s a full-time job, and it’s typically not easy, but it can be enriching.
-Caregiving requires many skills, especially patience, creativity, stamina, and the ability to see the joy in helping someone you care about to live the best life they can.
-Caregivers need to look after themselves as well as the individuals they care for.
-The responsibilities of the role can increase the risk of depression, poor nutrition, and inactivity.
+Caregiving requires many skills, especially patience, creativity, stamina, and the ability to see the joy in helping someone you care about live the best life they can.
+Caregivers need to look after themselves and the individuals they care for.
+The role’s responsibilities can increase the risk of depression, poor nutrition, and inactivity.

 By maintaining a healthy lifestyle through exercise, you may prevent AD. it is still unclear exactly how Alzheimer’s develops.
 What is known is that the disease grows over time, and treatment can help delay symptoms and improve the quality of life.
-It’s essential to seek medical advice if you or a loved one experiences symptoms of AD.
+It’s essential to seek medical advice if you or a loved one experiences AD symptoms.
 Your doctor will determine whether the symptoms are mild, moderate, or severe.